Areshka/weather-app/README.md

 # Weather app

-Test assignment for a front-end developer position.
+Test assignment for a React developer position.

 Implemented with the create-react-app.